Read the latest article on this topic here.

 - A private cloud system is fully flexible and customizable, so businesses can tailor it to meet their exact specifications without having to share functionality or control with others.

-- Private clouds are believed to be the most secure because businesses have direct control over their network access and who they give authorization to.
+- Private clouds are believed to be the most secure because businesses have direct control over network access and who is given authorization.
 Staggering your levels of security clearance adds an extra set of checks and balances against risks.
-This is especially relevant for businesses that place compliance and regulation at the forefront, such as those in healthcare industries.
+This is especially relevant for businesses that place compliance and regulation at the forefront, such as healthcare industries.

 Private Cloud Cons